 The Viper HD has one major downside: a high price.
 They certainly aren't cheap.
 However, if you're looking for high-end optical quality without spending a couple of thousand dollars on the premium models, we think the Viper HD is the best choice.

-If you're looking for the absolute best optical quality on the market in a pair of binoculars likely to become a family heirloom, the Swarovski EL 8.5x42 is the best choice.
+If you're seeking the absolute best optical quality on the market in a pair of binoculars likely to become a family heirloom, the Swarovski EL 8.5x42 is the best choice.
 This model surpassed the other premium models in our testing, offering better image quality and superior comfort.
 Its ability to maintain perfect clarity across the entire image sets the EL apart, whereas most models leave some blurring at the edges.
 This creates an incredibly immersive image that made us feel like we were sitting just a few feet away from our avian subjects.

 There's just one downside of the EL, and it's a big one: price.
 These cost as much as a used car and are more of an investment than a purchase.
 However, if you're a serious birder who wants the best of the best, or you're embarking on a once-in-a-lifetime safari, these will undoubtedly take your experience to the next level.